gogatekeeper/gatekeeper/docs/content/_index.md

 ## Post Login Redirect

-Without this option if user comes to site protected by gatekeeper e.g. `http://somesite/somepath`, user will be redirected to login and after login back to `http://somesite/path`.
+Without this option if user comes to site protected by gatekeeper e.g. `http://somesite/somepath`, user will be redirected to login and after login back to `http://somesite/somepath`.
 If user comes to `/` before login he will be redirected back to `/`.
-Sometimes you want redirect user back not to `/` but some path.
-For this there is option `--post-login-redirect-path=/fallback/path` which enables you to define some path to which user will be redirected after login if user comes to root path `/`.
+Sometimes you want redirect user back not to the path use came first time but some other path.
+For this there is option `--post-login-redirect-path=/other/path` which enables you to define some path to which user will be redirected after login.

 ## Logout endpoint